sofijahangir/Student-Forum/README.md

 * On successful login you will be taken to *dashboard* page of the application :checkered_flag: .
 * Now you can find *logout* option in top menu bar :checkered_flag:.

+### Dashboard

-### Discussion List - Nirav Solanki
+### Discussion Management
 * This feature requires the user to be logged in to the website.
 * After, logging in the user must navigate to discussion from the right-hand side navigation bar.
-From here the user can click on “+” symbol to add a new post.
+From here the user can click on “+” symbol to add a new post :checkered_flag:.
+* You will be asked enter the respective information (like title, course, content).
-* The user will then be routed to the discussion list page, where the user can see the entry posted by him.
+* After submitting the post, the user will then be routed to the discussion list page :checkered_flag:, where the user can see the entry posted by him.

-### Add Course - Nishant Bhambhani
+### Course Management
 *  In order to access this feature of the application, you must be logged in.
-*  After successful login, the add course page can be accessed by clicking on the add course button which is available in the side Nav bar while you are on the Dashboard or you can click [here](https://student-forum-2020.herokuapp.com/course/add).
+*  After successful login, the add course page can be accessed by clicking on the add course button which is available in the side Nav bar while you are on the Dashboard or you can click [here](https://student-forum-2020.herokuapp.com/course/add) :checkered_flag:.
+*  You will be asked enter the respective information (like course name, duration, course code).
-*  After adding the course, you will be redirected to the course browse page where you can see the added list of courses.
+*  After adding the course, you will be redirected to the course list page :checkered_flag: where you can see the added list of courses.

-### Comments Under Post - Jesuseyi Will Fasuyi
+### Comments Under Post
-* You have to login and go to discussions and then click on continue reading
+* You have to login and go to discussions and then click on continue reading to view the full content of the post.
-*Once ther you can post a comment and view comments
+* Once there you can post a comment either by identifying yourself or anonymously.

 ## Design Credits :art: